Ryze Build Guide by Polarshift

 When you use ultimate you want to walk out of it and back in, because if you're not facing your champion to the circle and you're on the outer edge it will sometimes not take you with the ultimate.
 Your ultimate can go over walls (if you ultimate in the wall) if you are closer to the other side of the wall.
 You can ultimate before some abilities hit: Karthus R, Zoe's E, Fizz R damage.
 You can also use it to go back to lane to miss less cs or join a skirmish or teamfight later in the game.
 CC will cancel your ultimate so be careful when you use it!
 Don't use your ultimate to get close to champions with AOE abilities like Orianna, Malphite and Fiddlesticks, you will just bring in your team to die and potentially lose the game.
 Ryze is able to bring minions with him when he ults; this might be useful if you want to push a turret fast.
 Zac blobs can be taken with you too.
 Also another tip: Rooting enemies will cancel their teleport summoner spell.
 That's about it for the combo's and notes!

-As Ryze you always want to think of your lane as a part of the jungle, that you're actually 2v2 instead of 1v1.
-Before the game starts think about who is a threat to you and whether you can win skirmishes with your jungler vs their midlaner and jungler.
+As a midlaner you always want to think of your lane as a part of the jungle, that you're actually 2v2 instead of 1v1.
+Before the game starts think about who is a threat to you (even supports and toplaners can roam and be annoying) and whether you can win skirmishes with your jungler vs their midlaner and jungler.
 Depending on if you have a decently strong jungler (like Lee sin, Elise, Graves or Jarvan 4) you will be able to join scuttle fights, given that you didn't spend too much mana in lane.
-If your jungler is a strong invader, you can try to keep your wave pushed and roaming with him a bit later in the laning phase.
-You always want to hug the side of your the position of you ward or jungler.
-Also put a controlward in the bush at the side you want to roam the most to this game.
-Later in the game you want to keep pushing waves and farm up by taking camps and roam to exert pressure on the map; preferable roaming with your jungler.
+If your jungler is a strong invader, you can try to keep slow pushing your waves and join him; since if you crash a wave the enemy laner has to decide between missing minions or helping out.
+You always want to hug the side of the lane where you placed your ward/the side where your jungler is.
+You want to put a control-ward in the bush at the side you want to roam the most to this game (e.g. you want to roam bot; place a control-ward in the botside bush, you can ward the pixel bush too, however the pixel bush most often gets warded by someone else on your team).
+Later in the game you want to keep pushing waves and farm up by taking camps and roam to exert pressure on the map; preferably roaming with your jungler.

 When first tower goes down you want to go to a sidelane so you don't share farm with your teammates.
 I won't go too in-depth about the art of splitpushing; but basically it functions as a tool to exert pressure on the enemy.
 Splitpushing will force the enemy to choose between taking the wave thats about to die or hit their tower or staying with their team to guard them.
 If you are REALLY strong then they might even have to send two people to contest you.
 While splitpushing you want to keep looking at the map.
 If there is someone coming to you or multiple enemies are missing on the map you want to be a bit more careful and most likely back off till they reappear on the map.
 Having a deep ward will help you exert more pressure with splitpushing since you'll know when enemies are rotating.
 If you can't pressure the tower, you want to push the wave to their tower and hover your team while being out of vision or take the enemy jungle camps depending on the state of the game.
 When the wave starts pushing back you can start walking back to the sidelane to push it again.
 Depending on whether you have the summoner spell Teleport up or not, you need to choose a sidelane thats further or closer to the next objective that will appear on the map; in that order.
 Keep doing, this, farm up and try to group with your team when possible and take baron when the enemy gets caught to end the game!